INRIA/scikit-learn-mooc/jupyter-book/trees/trees_module_intro.md

 The objective in the module are the following:

-- build intuition regarding an unknown dataset;
-- identify and differentiate numerical and categorical features;
-- create an advanced predictive pipeline with scikit-learn;
-- fine-tune the parameters of an advanced predictive pipeline.
+- understand how decision trees are working in classification and regression;
+- check which tree parameters are important and their influences.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 5 hours.
+The estimated time to go through this module is about 2 hours 15.